opensearch-project/cross-cluster-replication/HANDBOOK.md

 AutoFollow API helps to automatically start replication on indices matching a pattern.

-Optionally, provide `follow_index_pattern` with the `{{leader_index}}` placeholder to create follower indices under a different name.
+Optionally, provide `follower_index_pattern` with the `{{leader_index}}` placeholder to create follower indices under a different name.
 The placeholder is replaced with each matching leader index name at replication time.
 When omitted, the follower index uses the same name as the leader index.

 **Signature**